Jcohen010/StreamlitWebApp/README.md

 |4200 |7576|Test  |2022-08-10|1st Shift   |Machine 12    |1200   |F4        |1               |32          |
 |4200 |7576|tes  |2022-08-10|1st Shift   |Machine 12    |1200   |L11       |2               |32          |

-99% of the form building web apps I found were to basic to allow for the specific functionality that we required.
+99% of the form building web apps I found were too basic to allow for the specific functionality that we required.
 Enter GoCanvas.
 They offered everything we needed: full customizability, pleasant GUI form builder, full integration capabilites, .pdf generation upon form submission; they even accomodated the looping section functionality we were seeking.
-Only issue: sky high pricing.
+The only issue: the pricing was incredibly high, increasingly exponentially as more users were added.
 My manager and I both knew upper management was unlikely to support the investment.

-#### Plan B
+### Plan B
 I decided to build an app myself for the company.
-Using Streamlit, a web development environment based in python, I developed an app that could be run on the final inspectors' samsung tablets out on the production floor.
+Using Streamlit, a web development environment based in python, I developed an app that could be run locally on my machine and accessed securely from the final inspectors' samsung tablets out on the production floor.
 Each submission routes captured data directly to the company's [data warehouse](https://github.com/Jcohen010/CompanyDW) staging area.

 ## Resources